Lego: Theme parks

-Merlin Entertainments operates eight Legoland amusement parks, the original in Billund, Denmark, the second in Windsor, England, the third in Günzburg, Germany, the fourth in Carlsbad, California, the fifth in Winter Haven, Florida, the sixth in Iskandar Puteri, Malaysia, the seventh in Dubai, United Arab Emirates, and the eighth in Nagoya, Japan.
-A ninth is planned to open in 2020 in Goshen, New York, United States, and a tenth in 2022 in Shanghai, China.
+Merlin Entertainments operates ten Legoland amusement parks, the original in Billund, Denmark, the second in Windsor, England, the third in Günzburg, Germany, the fourth in Carlsbad, California, the fifth in Winter Haven, Florida, the sixth in Iskandar Puteri, Malaysia, the seventh in Dubai, United Arab Emirates, the eighth in Nagoya, Japan, the ninth in Goshen, New York, and a tenth in 2022 in Shanghai, China.
 On 13 July 2005, the control of 70% of the Legoland parks was sold for $460 million to the Blackstone Group of New York while the remaining 30% is still held by Lego Group.
 There are also eight Legoland Discovery Centres, two in Germany, four in the United States, one in Japan and one in the United Kingdom.
 Two Legoland Discovery Centres opened in 2013: one at the Westchester Ridge Hill shopping complex in Yonkers, New York, and one at the Vaughan Mills in Vaughan, Ontario, Canada.
 Another opened at American Dream Meadowlands in East Rutherford, New Jersey, in 2021.

 Retail stores

 The first Lego store to open anywhere in the world was in Sydney, Australia, in 1984.
 Located in the Birkenhead Point Outlet Centre it was not only the first dedicated Lego retail outlet, but it also had displays including many iconic Australian items such as the Holden FJ, Sydney Harbour Bridge, and the Sydney Opera House as well as buildings from Amsterdam, dinosaurs and an English Village.
-Known as The LEGO® Centre, Birkenhead Point, the store closed in the early 1990s.
+Known as The LEGO Centre, Birkenhead Point, the store closed in the early 1990s.

-As of March 2024, Lego operates 737 retail shops, called Lego Stores, globally.
+As of March 2024, Lego operates 1031 retail shops, called Lego Stores, globally.
+The world's largest Lego store is located in Leicester Square, London.
 The U.S. stores include the Downtown Disney shopping complexes at Disneyland and Walt Disney World Resorts as well as in Mall of America in Bloomington, Minnesota.
-The opening of each new store is celebrated with a weekend-long event in which a Master Model Builder creates, with the help of volunteers—most of whom are children—a larger-than-life Lego statue, which is then displayed at the new store for several weeks.
+The opening of each new store is celebrated with a weekend-long event in which a Master Model Builder creates, with the help of volunteers—a larger-than-life Lego statue, which is then displayed at the new store for several weeks.